ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 | 1985-W15-5             | rejected | week dates are allowed in ISO 8601-1 but are not supported in openEHR (see exceptions above) |

 <b id="footnote1">1</b>: this is the author's interpretation of a minimal valid date in the context of openEHR noting the description of [C_DATE](https://specifications.openehr.org/releases/AM/Release-2.2.0/AOM1.4.html#_c_date_class): "There is no validity flag for ‘year’, since it must always be by definition mandatory in order to have a sensible date at all.".
-Though the ISO standard seems to allow partial year expressions. [↩](#empty_date)
+Though the ISO 8601 standard allows partial year expressions like `198` to denoted the `80's` and `19` to denote de `1900's`. [↩](#empty_date)

 ### 4.4.2.
 Test Case DV_DATE validity kind constraint